hada97/node-api-livraria/README.md

 ## 📝 Licença

-Este projeto é licenciado sob a Licença Aberta.
+Este projeto é licenciado sob a licença MIT.

 ## 🚀 Como Começar